julianjuko/subset-prompter/README.md

 The syntax for specifying the data path is important:

 - A single period `.` indicates a direct parent-child relationship between keys.
-- Two or more periods such as `..` or `...` signify one or more "blank" abstraction levels between the keys which could be either an array or an object (similar to `Record<string, object>` type in TypeScript).
-In such cases, all corresponding values are flattened and then consolidated at each abstraction level as part of the returned subset.
+- Two or more periods such as `..` or `...` signify that there is one or more "collection" levels between the keys, which could be either an *array*, or an *object* / *map*.
+In such cases, all corresponding contents of this level are flattened, and the cursor passes through them to the next level.
-- It is probably simpler to think of an imaginary between consecutive periods as a "blank" key to denote an abstraction level for flattening, such that `key1...key2` is actually treated as `key1.<flatten>.<flatten>.key2`
+- It is probably simpler to think of an "imaginary key" between consecutive periods `.` to denote a collection level for flattening, such that `key1...key2` is actually treated as `key1.<collection>.<collection>.key2`

 For instance, given the following JSON object: